bharadwaj-manda/CADNET_Dataset/README.md

 **CADNET_Details.pdf** - Contains information about the category names and the number of models in each class

-*Thanks are due to T Sai Gowtham, CR Gawtam, Jayendran for their contributions to the dataset.*
+*Thanks are due to the many members who have contributed 3D CAD models to the CADNET dataset.*